nsnam/ns-3-dev-git/doc/manual/source/python.rst

 Using the bindings from the ns-3 source
 =======================================

-The main prerequisite is to install `cppyy`, with version no later than 2.4.2.
+The main prerequisite is to install `cppyy`, with version 3.1.2.
 Depending on how you may manage
-Python extensions, the installation instructions may vary, but you can first check if it installed by seeing if the `cppyy` module can be successfully imported and the version is no later than 2.4.2:
+Python extensions, the installation instructions may vary, but you can first check if it installed by seeing if the `cppyy` module can be successfully imported and the version 3.1.2:

 .. sourcecode:: bash